stoermelder/vcvrack-packone/docs/MidiCat.md

 ![MIDI-CAT 14-bit CC](./MidiCat-14bit.png)

-The increased value resolution is displayed on the context menu and all available options like scaling and slew work can be used like regular CCs.
+The increased value resolution is displayed on the context menu and all available options like scaling and slew can be used like regular CCs.

 ### MIDI-feedback

-Any parameter change can be sent back to an MIDI output with the same CC or note.
+Any parameter change can be sent back to a MIDI output with the same CC or note.
 "Feedback" is useful for initialization of the controls on the MIDI device if it is supported, especially after loading a patch.
-[Slew-limiting](#slew-limiting-and-input-scaling) it not applied on MIDI feedback.
+[Slew-limiting](#slew-limiting-and-input-scaling) is not applied on MIDI feedback.

 The option _Re-send MIDI feedback_ on MIDI-CAT's context menu allows you to manually send the values of all mapped parameters back to your MIDI device (since v1.7.0).
-This option can be useful if you switch your MIDI device while running Rack or the device behaves strangely and needs to be initalized again.
+This option can be useful if you switch your MIDI device while running Rack or the device behaves strangely and needs to be initialized again.

 <a name="feedback-periodically"></a>
 For some MIDI controllers which don't support different simultaneous "layers" but different switchable presets (e.g. Behringer X-Touch Mini) there is an additional submenu option called _Periodically_ (since v1.8.0): When enabled MIDI-CAT sends MIDI-feedback twice a second for all mapped controls regardless if any parameter has been changed.